Webull has grown to become a popular stock trading app among today's younger investors.

 Don't forget to grab your free stock worth up to $200 from Robinhood today!

 Yes!
 Webull Financial is a member of SIPC.

-Formed in 1975, the SIPC was created to step in and monitor the liquidation of broker-dealers in the event they:
+Formed in 1970, the SIPC was created to step in and monitor the liquidation of broker-dealers in the event they:

-The SIPC is in place to refund your money and securities as quickly as possible.
-The corporation protects against the loss of cash and securities – such as stocks and bonds – held by a customer at a financially-troubled SIPC-member brokerage firm.
+This protects against the loss of cash and securities – such as stocks and bonds – held by a customer at a financially-troubled SIPC-member brokerage firm.
 Webull is a member in good standing.

 The coverage scope of SIPC protection is $500,000, which includes $250,000 coverage for cash.